-A State, at its discretion, may place an Institution on Provisional Status at any time if the Institution is subject to any conditions set forth in Section 3.2(a) or if the Institution's Federal Financial Composite Score falls between 1.0 and 1.5.
-(An Institution with a score below 1.0 is not eligible for SARA participation.)
-An Institution placed on Provisional Status by its Home State shall remain in that status until its next renewal date, at which time the State will determine if the institution will be removed from SARA participation, renewed for Provisional SARA participation for no longer than one year, (unless conditions of Section 3.2(d) are met), or renewed without such Provisional designation.
+A state, at its discretion, may place an institution on provisional status at any time if the institution is subject to any conditions set forth in Section 3.2(a) or if the institution's Federal Financial composite score falls between 1.0 and 1.5.
+(An institution with a score below 1.0 is not eligible for SARA participation.)
+An institution placed on provisional status by its home state shall remain in that status until its next renewal date, at which time the state will determine if the institution will be removed from SARA participation, renewed for Provisional SARA participation for no longer than one year, (unless conditions of Section 3.2(d) are met), or renewed without such Provisional designation.

-3.4 SARA eligibility following change of ownership.

-- a.
-A change of ownership will be determined by the Home State. - 1.
+- 3.4 SARA eligibility following change of ownership. - a.
+A change of ownership will be determined by the home state. - 1.
 A SARA participating institution will remain under SARA until the required approvals are completed by all agencies, including the institution's accreditor.
-The institution may become provisionally approved by the home state portal entity as of the effective date of change of ownership until a new Federal Financial Responsibility Composite Score is established.
+The institution may become provisionally approved by the home state SARA State Portal Entity as of the effective date of change of ownership until a new federal financial responsibility composite score is established.
 A new application for institutional approval may be required.
 This process will apply to all SARA participating institutions owned by a corporate parent. - i.
-Title IV Institutions Submit to the Home State a copy of the same day balance sheet showing the school's financial position on the day the ownership changed, prepared in accordance with Generally Accepted Accounting Principles (GAAP) and audited in accordance with Generally Accepted Government Auditing Standards (GAGAS) as required by ED to extend the Temporary Program Participation Agreement (PPA). - ii.
-Non-Title IV Institutions Submit to the Home State a same day balance sheet showing the school's financial position on the day the ownership changed prepared in accordance with GAAP by an independent CPA. - 2.
+Title IV Institutions Submit to the home state a copy of the same day balance sheet showing the school's financial position on the day the ownership changed, prepared in accordance with Generally Accepted Accounting Principles (GAAP) and audited in accordance with Generally Accepted Government Auditing Standards (GAGAS) as required by ED to extend the Temporary Program Participation Agreement (PPA). - ii.
+Non-Title IV Institutions Submit to the home state a same day balance sheet showing the school's financial position on the day the ownership changed prepared in accordance with GAAP by an independent CPA. - 2.
 Newly acquired institutions seeking SARA participation. - i.
-If the newly acquired institution has not participated in SARA, the institution will apply once it has its new Federal Financial Responsibility Composite Score.
-A non-Title IV Institution shall follow the requirements outlined in the SARA Manual at section 2.5(d).
+If the newly acquired institution has not participated in SARA, the institution will apply once it has its new federal financial responsibility composite score.
+A non-Title IV institution shall follow the requirements outlined in the SARA Policy Manual at section 2.5(d).